xiaokunzhang/mcp-over-mqtt-site/content/docs/specification/draft/basic/lifecycle.md

 ### Service Unregistration

-Before disconnecting, the coordinator needs to send an empty payload message to the `$mcp-service/presence/<service-id>/<service-name>` topic to clear the registration information.
+Before disconnecting, the server needs to send an empty payload message to the `$mcp-service/presence/<service-id>/<service-name>` topic to clear the registration information.

-When connecting to the MQTT broker, the coordinator must set `$mcp-service/presence/<service-id>/<service-name>` as the will topic, with an empty payload will message, to clear the registration information in case of an unexpected disconnection.
+When connecting to the MQTT broker, the server must set `$mcp-service/presence/<service-id>/<service-name>` as the will topic, with an empty payload will message, to clear the registration information in case of an unexpected disconnection.

 On the `$mcp-service/presence/<service-id>/<service-name>` topic:

 - When the client receives a `service/online` notification, it should record the `<service-id>` as one of the instances of that `<service-name>`.
 - When the client receives an empty payload message, it should clear the cached `<service-id>`.
 As long as any instance of that `<service-name>` is online, the client should consider the service to be online.

-After a server coordinator disconnects, the client **SHOULD NOT** reinitialize the connection as long as the server worker is still online.

 ![Service Discovery](assets/mcp-service-discovery.png)